bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/stencil-cli-options-and-commands.md

 ### --filename:
 > You can use the `-f` or `--filename` option in cases where you have already run `stencil bundle` to bundle your theme, but the resulting .zip file has not yet been uploaded to BigCommerce.
 Use the generated .zip file's **filename** as a parameter to identify the generated file in your theme directory.
 An example of the command is outlined below.

+>When you run `stencil push`, you can apply one theme to multiple storefront or channels.

 >When you run `stencil push` with the `-f` or `--filename` option, Stencil CLI skips all its bundling steps and diagnostics.
 It proceeds directly to uploading the specified file, displaying its processing progress bar to show upload status.

 </div>